akirov/ImgMatch/README.md

   Or we can delete the thread object manually in compareFinished() after waiting for it to exit (where?).
   Or just connect &CompareThread::finished() with &QObject::deleteLater().

+- Extract CompareThread in a separate file!
+Rename to CompareManagerThread?

 - Remove non-C++11 code, if C++03 support can't be guaranteed?